Fallenbagel/jellyseerr/docs/getting-started/installation.md

 # Installation

 {% hint style="danger" %}
-**Overseerr is currently in BETA.** If you would like to help test the bleeding edge, please use the image **`fallenbagel/jellyseerr:develop`**!
+**Jellyseerr is currently in BETA.** If you would like to help test the bleeding edge, please use the image **`fallenbagel/jellyseerr:develop`**!
 {% endhint %}

 {% hint style="info" %}
-After running Overseerr for the first time, configure it by visiting the web UI at `http://[address]:5055` and completing the setup steps.
+After running Jellyseerr for the first time, configure it by visiting the web UI at `http://[address]:5055` and completing the setup steps.
 {% endhint %}

 ## Docker

 {% hint style="warning" %}
 Be sure to replace `/path/to/appdata/config` in the below examples with a valid host directory path.
-If this volume mount is not configured correctly, your Overseerr settings/data will not be persisted when the container is recreated (e.g., when updating the image or rebooting your machine).
+If this volume mount is not configured correctly, your Jellyseerr settings/data will not be persisted when the container is recreated (e.g., when updating the image or rebooting your machine).

 The `TZ` environment variable value should also be set to the [TZ database name](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) of your time zone!
 {% endhint %}